camunda/camunda-bpm-examples/spring-boot-starter/example-twitter/README.md

 5. This example provides two implementations for posting a Tweet:
 * `TweetContentOfflineDelegate` (default) - will just print the tweet content on console
-* `TweetContentDelegate` - will really post a tweet on http://twitter.com/#!/camunda_demo
+* `TweetContentDelegate` - can post a tweet when providing credentials for your twitter account

 You can switch between two implementations by changing the name of a Spring bean to `tweetAdapter`.
 This `tweetAdapter` bean is further referenced in the BPMN diagram via "Delegate expression" in a service task: